waitinfuture/emapreduce/intl.en-US/Developer Guide/SDK Reference/Create an AccessKey.md

 **Note:** You must keep your AccessKey.

-1. Log on to the Alibaba Cloud official site: [https://www.aliyun.com/](https://www.alibabacloud.com/).
+1. Log on to the [Alibaba Cloud official site](https://www.alibabacloud.com/).
 2. Click **Console**.
 3. Click **AccessKeys**.
 4. Create and manage your AccessKey.